SSA Supporting Tools & Audit Guidance

 BlueScope's evidence of supplier OHS requirements (example and can be used as evidence)

-1. SSA Credit 3.3 - Procurement WHS Template.
+1. Provide a completed SSA Credit 3.3 - Procurement WHS Template.
 OR

-- 95% of suppliers are identified (calculated as a percentage of total spend over a period, applicant can use the project identified in Credit 4.1 Steel Supply Sourcing form)
+- 95% of suppliers are identified (calculated as a percentage of total spend over a period, the Applicant can use the project identified in SSA Credit 2.2 & 4.1 Steel Supply Sourcing Form

 - Evidence suppliers have safety management practices including identifying physical, chemical and biological risks to their staff.